Neil C. Hawkins, Sc.D.

 He was appointed by the United Nations Environment Programme (UNEP) as the first business representative to the High Level Group of the GEO-6 global environment assessment.
 Since 2016, Hawkins has served at the request of Michael Bloomberg and Mark Carney as one of the few industry executives on the Financial Stability Board’s Task Force on Climate-related Financial Disclosures.

 Hawkins earned the Corporate EcoForum’s 2012 C.K.
 Prahalad Award for sustainability leadership by an individual, and has been named one of the top 30 most influential sustainability voices on social media by The Guardian.

 During his Dow career, Hawkins has served in many roles, including EH&S and Sustainability leadership at the business, site and enterprise levels; R&D; Public and Government Affairs; and Operations.
 He holds doctoral and master’s degrees from the Harvard University School of Public Health, as well as an undergraduate degree from Georgia Tech.
-He and his family are very active in advocacy for individuals with disabilities and are strong supporters of community and professional theatre, including The Purple Rose Theatre in Chelsea, Michigan.
+He and his family are very active in advocacy for individuals with disabilities and are enthusiastic supporters of community and professional theatre.
+Hawkins is a member of the board of The Arc of the United States, a leading disability advocacy NGO in Washington.
 Hawkins has two daughters and resides in Midland, Michigan.